cjoakim/azure-cosmos-db/presentations/global_distribution/README.md

   - Reads are guaranteed to return the most recent committed version of an item
 - **Bounded Staleness**
   - You define the aceptable lag, or staleness
-    - Using either:
-      - The number of versions (K) of the item
+    - Either: The number of versions (K) of the item
-      - The time interval (T) reads might lag behind the writes
+    - Or: The time interval (T) reads might lag behind the writes
-  - Bounded Staleness works best for apps using a single-region write accounts with two or more regions
 - **Session (the default)**
   - Within a single client session, reads are guaranteed to honor the **read-your-writes**
 - **Consistent Prefix**